 - Monthly order volume.
 If you don’t ship a minimum number of monthly orders, some fulfillment companies won’t work with you.
 In other cases, you might have to pay a minimum fee that covers more than the services you need.
 Find a 3PL that works with eCommerce businesses your size, whether you’re brand new or shipping thousands of orders.

 - Typical parcel weight.
 Most eCommerce orders weigh less than 10 pounds.
 If your products fall into that range, you can choose from a wide range of fulfillment companies.
 For heavier or bulky items, choose a 3PL company that specializes in oversize packages.
 Ask about typical parcel weight rather than average parcel weight.
 Averages may not tell you what type of products the company specializes in shipping.

 - Order-to-SKU ratio.
 Some fulfillment companies adhere to a strict order-to-SKU ratio.
 Others may use SKU breadth more loosely as a factor when deciding if a client will work well in their warehouses.
 Order-to-SKU ratio compares how many orders you ship each month to the number of different SKUs you stock.

 Minimum monthly shipments

 When you explore Red Stag Fulfillment vs. ShipMonk for your fulfillment provider, monthly minimums is an important question.
-Red Stag asks for a minimum of 200 orders per month, with some flexibility about that number.
-ShipMonk doesn’t have a monthly order minimum, but it does have a monthly minimum fee of $250 for picking and packing.
+Red Stag does not have a minimum order volume, though we’re ideal for partners shipping hundreds to thousands of orders per month.
+ShipMonk doesn’t have a monthly order minimum, but ShipMonk does have a monthly minimum fee of $250 for picking and packing.

 Red Stag Fulfillment works well with companies that have a steady flow of orders, but doesn’t have a high minimum.
 ShipMonk is open to taking on startups and companies that have a smaller number of orders, but there may be an additional cost if you ship a very low volume of orders.